atlas-jj/state-representation-robotics/README.md

 # Implementation of State Representation Learning Methods in Robotics

 - Maintenance will be available when the author finds a full-time job.
-Sorry he has to raise two kids.
+Sorry he has to raise two kids with very limited fundings.
+- More details are in this paper: https://arxiv.org/abs/1903.00634
+- If you find the codes are useful, please cite my [paper][8].
+Citations are REALLY valuable, for a PhD student in a not so that famous research group.
+- However, if you prefer not to cite due to various reasons (e.g., no enough space in your paper), I totally agree.

 Implementation of state representation methods (raw images) in robot hand eye coordination learning.
 States are raw images.